esmane/war-calculator/README.md

 # war-calculator
-calculates a given cards chance of winning war
+calculates a given card's chance of winning a round of war based on the number of players